juliangruber/fill-colorcoded-bar/README.md

 - `length`: total data length, required by the refine strategy
 - `concurrency`: concurrency when calling `fetch`. defaults to `10`

-Returns an EventEmitter that will emit `"done"` when done and has a `.fetching` that becomes `false` once everything is done.
+Returns an EventEmitter that will emit `"done"` when done and has a property `.fetching` that becomes `false` once everything is done.

 ## License